PATH-pioneered approaches to malaria control and elimination have helped save 6.2 million lives over 15 years. Photo: PATH/Gabe Bienczycki.

-With effective prevention, diagnosis, and treatment, we can eventually eliminate malaria
+With more effective prevention, diagnosis, and treatment, we can make great progress toward eliminating malaria

-Along with these efforts, we are pursuing improvements in care for people already infected with malaria.
-As the leader of the MalariaCare partnership, we focus on accurate diagnosis and appropriate treatment in several countries in Africa and Southeast Asia.
+To improve care for people infected with malaria, we work with partner countries to achieve high nationwide coverage of accurate diagnosis and appropriate treatment.
+As the leader of the MalariaCare partnership, we focus these efforts across 15 countries in Africa and Southeast Asia.
 Our approach includes:

-- Expanding the use of high-quality diagnostics, including rapid diagnostic tests.
+- Expanding the use of high-quality diagnostics, including rapid diagnostic tests and laboratory-based microscopy.

-- Facilitating partnerships with the private sector to ensure engagement in improving the management of patients with malaria.
+- Facilitating partnerships with the private sector to increase access to high-quality malaria care.

 For example, training, supervision, and mentorship have helped health providers in the Democratic Republic of the Congo and Tanzania provide high-quality malaria case management services.
 In Ghana, a training and mentorship program is teaching community health workers how to treat not only malaria, but other illnesses that involve fever.
 In addition to ensuring that people are treated appropriately, the effort will reduce overuse of—and resistance to—malaria drugs.